-Except for the above impact, as of the date the financial statements were authorized for issue, the Company is continuously assessing the possible impact that the application of other standards and interpretations will have on the Company's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+Except for the above impact, as at the date the financial statements were authorized for issue, the Company is continuously assessing other impacts of the above amended standards and interpretations on the Company's financial position and financial performance and will disclose the relevant impact when the assessment is completed.

-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION